sandialabs/wiretap/README.md

 ```

 Limitations:
-- Currently this only works for TCP connections, and only for an IPv4 target address.
+- This only works for an IPv4 target address.
 	- Unfortunately there's [not a clean way](https://serverfault.com/a/975890) to do NAT to the IPv6 `::1` loopback address, so this feature can't be used to access services listening exclusively on that IPv6 address.
+- ICMP is not supported, only TCP and UDP traffic.
-- This feature does not provide access to other IPs in the 127.0.0.0/8 space.
+- This feature does not provide access to services listening on other IPs in the 127.0.0.0/8 space.
-- Added Clients currently won't have the redirection IPs automatically added to their routes.
+- Added Clients won't have the redirection IPs automatically added to their routes.

 ## TCP Tunneling